-An organization must accurately describe only the program(s), care/service(s), and site(s) currently accredited by ACHC and abide by ACHC Brand Guidelines when displaying accreditation status using ACHC's logos or ACHC's name.
+An organization must accurately describe only the program(s), service(s) and branch office(s) currently accredited by ACHC and abide by the ACHC Brand Guidelines when displaying accreditation status using ACHC's logos or ACHC's name.
 False or misleading advertising represents noncompliance with the ACHC Accreditation Process and will result in penalties up to and including termination of accreditation.
-The ACHC Brand Guidelines are available on the
+The ACHC Brand Guidelines are available on the organization's Customer Central website.
+Branch programs and services accredited during the accreditation cycle cannot be advertised as accredited until appropriate accreditation certificates are issued by ACHC.